NCSU GIS/MEA582:

 r.recode landclass96 out=friction rules=friction_rules.txt

-Add the streets to friction map - they are missed by the landuse map.
+Add the impact of streets to friction map - they are missed by the landuse map.

 r.mapcalc "friction2 = if(streets_speed > 6, 0.1, friction)"